mducharm/ducharm.dev/content/post/summer-oss-contributions/index.md

 Most of my PRs were pretty minor, such as an addition to the [where constraint definition](https://github.com/dotnet/docs/pull/30702) or fixing a [bunch of broken XML code blocks](https://github.com/dotnet/docs/pull/30680).

 But I was quite happy about my addition of the [F# 5 and! syntax](https://github.com/dotnet/docs/pull/30447) being accepted; it was tricky to get the wording just right and format the method signatures correctly, but the related links on the parent issue were quite helpful!

+Additionally, I updated the Threading/Timers page to include the new [.NET 6 PeriodicTimer class](https://github.com/dotnet/docs/pull/30895).